VisaTM/termsuite-docker-omtd/README.md

 ```

 #### N.B. :
 You can test your multiple modifications of the 'src/termsuite' script without having to rebuild the docker image each time.
+Besides, info logs have been added to control executed CLI commands and debug logs are to be decommented if needed.
 For that you need to add this mount:
 ```
 -v $PWD/src/termsuite:/opt/termsuite
 ```